MAY 21, 1878 – JUNE 23, 1930

 — 1903: Curtiss develops the most iconic and revered powertrain in motorcycle history – The American V-Twin.

-(Six years ahead of Harley-Davidson)
+(3 years ahead of Indian, and 6 years ahead of Harley-Davidson)

 — January 21, 1906: Glenn Curtiss sets an unofficial world record of 136.36 miles per hour, on a 40 horsepower 269 cubic inch (4,410 cc) V8-powered motorcycle of his own design and construction in Ormond Beach, Florida.
 He remained "The Fastest Man in the World" until 1911, and his motorcycle record was not broken until 1930.